balabit/syslog-ng-gitbook/chapters/chapter_4/section_7.md

-# process
+# Process

 [ar:issue-tracker]: https://github.com/balabit/syslog-ng/issues

 Of course, we also accept patches.
-If you want to submit a patch, the guidelines are very, very simple:
+If you want to submit a patch, the guidelines the following:

  1. Open an issue first, if there is none open for the particular issue for the topic already in the
     [issue tracker][ar:issue-tracker].
 That way, other contributors
-    and developers can comment the issue and the patch.
+    and developers can comment on the issue and the patch.
  2. If you submit a pull request that fixes an existing issue, mention the issue somewhere in the pull request, so we can close the original issue as well.